Arthur Brown's killer jailed for life: 'All my daughter has of her father are stories'

 He feared Arthur was a member of the "Red Army" gang.

-While Pilitati denied any gang links he does have previous convictions from last year for robbery by assault and aggravated assault.
+While Pilitati denied any gang links himself he does have previous convictions from last year for robbery by assault and aggravated assault.

 CCTV footage from the night of the shooting reveals Arthur was walking towards Pilitati's home on Vine St.